lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step02c
     :alt: screenshot illustrating the expression needed to make the new column containing the diameter

-    The screenshot illustrating the parameters for the new column containing the estimated diameter.
+    How to add a new column containing the estimated diameter.

 2.9.
 Plot the distribution of estimated diameters in log-space.
 Open the "Plot Parameters" pop-up window, click on "Add New Chart," select "Histogram", and enter the parameters as below.